HomeSellingExpert brand logo

 This is the perfect type of property suited to auctions.
 You'll have an audience of experienced buyers who:

-Auctions have a few other benefits over selling to a house buying company, or selling with an estate agency too:
+Auctions have a few other benefits over selling to a company that buys your house, or selling via estate agent:

 Speed